 It’s a meeting of minds that in the words of Mallinder is: “…a Hydra.
 A beast with multiple heads and voices, so no one is quite sure who is saying and doing what.
 Everything is permitted and everything is possible”

-The Electricity Club spoke to CREEP SHOW about the gestation of the album, the impact of Benge’s studio relocating to Cornwall and some of the tech involved in the making of ‘Mr Dynamite’.
+CREEP SHOW spoke about the gestation of the album, the impact of Benge’s studio relocating to Cornwall and some of the tech involved in the making of ‘Mr Dynamite’.

-The Electricity Club saw WRANGLER support John at The Royal Albert Hall, was this a calculated attempt by John to engineer a collaboration between both parties? 😉
+WRANGLER opened for John at The Royal Albert Hall, was this a calculated attempt by John to engineer a collaboration between both parties? 😉

 Phil: I just remember it being a very surreal evening, but we were made to feel very welcome.